-A bottle of Baileys is a Christmas must, but Cotswolds Distillery have created their own take on it with the Cotswolds Cream Liqueur (£24.95), which combines their unaged whisky with fresh Irish cream.
-It’s rich and creamy with malt, vanilla and butterscotch flavours – serve it over ice, pour it over ice cream or use it to add a kick to a festive hot chocolate.
+A bottle of Baileys is an old favourite, but Cotswolds Distillery have created their own take on it with the Cotswolds Cream Liqueur (£24.95), which combines their unaged whisky with fresh Irish cream.
+It’s rich and creamy with malt, vanilla and butterscotch flavours – serve it over ice, pour it over ice cream or use it to add a kick to a hot chocolate.

-Ross & Ross create gift boxes for foodies, using produce from Cotswold suppliers.
-They’re best known for their bacon and salmon DIY curing kits, but they also do a fantastic roast dinner box (£21, with veggie and Christmas dinner versions) to upgrade a Sunday roast, featuring roast potato oil, roast chicken rub, roast dinner dust and pigs in blankets dust, and there’s also a veggie version available.
+Ross & Ross create Cotswold gift boxes for foodies, using produce from local suppliers.
+They’re best known for their bacon and salmon DIY curing kits, but they also do a fantastic roast dinner box (£22) to upgrade a Sunday roast, featuring roast potato oil, roast chicken rub, roast dinner dust and pigs in blankets dust, and there’s also a veggie version available.

 Whittal’s was set up by chef Beccy Whittal, who makes melt-in-the-middle brownie bombs and creamy fudge using local ingredients, including Gloucestershire butter and Herefordshire cream.
-There’s a range of different seasonal flavours so you can create a bespoke pick and mix box (£14.95) or their single-flavour fudge bags (£3.50) make great stocking fillers.
+There is a range of different seasonal flavours so you can create a bespoke pick and mix box (£15.95) or their single-flavour fudge bags (£3.50) make great mini gifts.

 Family-owned Sibling Gin Distillery in Cheltenham distill their own spirits and infuse them with modern botanical flavours.
 They’ve created four limited edition gins to match the seasons, with the Winter Edition Gin* (£39.90) infused with fresh cranberries and clementine peel.
 Or you can also get a Four Seasons Gift Set (£25) with mini bottles of each seasonal gin in a gift box.

 Cotswold home gifts

 Thea’s Room in Cheltenham creates colourful block print lampshades, cushions and other fabric gifts with an eco-friendly ethos, using fair trade cotton or reclaimed fabrics which would normally go to landfill.
 Their customisable make up and wash bags (£12) make great gifts.